This guide explains how to use the

 nameto the resource name of the reaction to delete.

-The following example deletes the 😀 reaction to a message:
+The following example deletes the 😀 reaction from a message:

 - In your working directory, create a file named